Sunset Center: History

 The center was overseen by the Cultural Commission of Carmel City Council.
 Appointed in 1966, its first director was an alumnus of the school, the photographer Cole Weston.
 Weston was succeeded by Dorothy Bowman in 1969, who was replaced by Frank Riley in 1970.
 Riley acknowledged the difficulty of transforming the building: "It was designed as a 1920 schoolhouse, not as a center of the arts.
 Mechanically, it is almost impossible to administer."
 The next director of Sunset Center was Richard Tyler, followed by Brian Donoghue in 1990.
 The 25-year bond was paid off in 1989 and the mortgage ceremoniously burned.
 The center was listed on the National Register of Historic Places in 1998.

 The theatre was renovated from September 2001 to July 2002 using money from a public–private partnership; the City of Carmel paid $9 million USD while private donors contributed $13 million USD.

 In 2003, a LARES sound system was installed.
 Previously, the auditorium had been known to absorb much of its sound, making it difficult for performers to hear.
 After performing in a one-man show at the theatre, Christopher Plummer famously wrote, "For God's sake, get yourself a real theater."
 The LARES system, which cost around $300,000 USD, enhanced the volume of the performers, though many of the classical music groups using the venue were dissatisfied with it.

 In October 2002, the city of Carmel set up a non-profit organization to run the center.
 Tom Bacchetti was appointed as its interim director.
 Current executive director Christine Sandin took that role in 2011.

-In addition to the theatre, the complex includes a photography gallery, pottery and dance studios, and workshops for the arts.
 Currently, the Sunset Center is the home of the Carmel Adult School Pottery Studio, the Center for Photographic Art, the Forest Theater Guild, and the Yoga Center of Carmel.
 Current producing partners of the center are the Monterey Symphony, the Carmel Music Society, Chamber Music Monterey Bay, and the Carmel Bach Festival.